liquid-collective/liquid-collective-protocol/natspec/OperatorsRegistryV1.md

 Remove validator keys

-*Only callable by the administrator or the operator addressThe indexes must be provided sorted in decreasing order, otherwise the method will revertThe operator limit will be set to the lowest deleted key index*
+*Only callable by the administrator or the operator addressThe indexes must be provided sorted in decreasing order and duplicate-free, otherwise the method will revertThe operator limit will be set to the lowest deleted key index if the operator&#39;s limit wasn&#39;t equal to its total key countThe operator or the admin cannot remove funded keys*

 #### Parameters